Analysis | Trump’s twin post-election failures

 In the days since, Trump has been almost single-mindedly focused on proving his first lie to be true and ignoring the fallout from the second.

 Since Nov.
 4, Trump has mentioned “fraud” hundreds of times during his (limited) public appearances and on social media, according to the database at Factba.se.
-He’s mentioned Georgia alone more than 300 times, a function of his insistence that somehow votes in that state that favored President-elect Joe Biden were a function of illegal voting or illegal tabulation or devious machines from a company called Dominion Voting or of an as-yet-to-be-identified conspiracy.
+He’s mentioned Georgia alone more than 300 times, a function of his insistence that somehow votes in that state that favored Joe Biden were a function of illegal voting or illegal tabulation or devious machines from a company called Dominion Voting or an as-yet-to-be-identified conspiracy.

-He’s mentioned the virus about 50 times, about as many as he’s mentioned a vaccine.
-In fact, he’s mentioned coronavirus as a term precisely one more time than he’s mentioned Dominion, suggesting that he finds his allegations about voting machine scheming as important as the virus that has continued to rip through the country.
+He’s mentioned the virus about 50 times, about as many times as he’s mentioned a vaccine.
+In fact, he’s mentioned “coronavirus” as a term precisely one more time than he’s mentioned Dominion, suggesting that he finds his allegations about voting-machine scheming as important as the virus that has continued to rip through the country.

-Trump and his allies have repeatedly tried to convince the world that the election was stolen, an effort which, to date, has only managed to convince other people in Trump’s sphere of rhetorical influence.
-Courts in particular remain unmoved, with Trump’s side prevailing in only one of the nearly-50 cases which have been brought to date.
+Trump and his allies have repeatedly tried to convince the world that the election was stolen, an effort that, to date, has managed only to convince other people in Trump’s sphere of rhetorical influence.
+Courts in particular remain unmoved, with Trump’s side prevailing in only one of the nearly 50 cases brought to date.
 Judges ruling against Trump’s cause have taken to sending the plaintiffs home with increasingly florid language, a function in part of the increasingly sketchy lawsuits being brought on the president’s behalf.

 The one case Trump’s side has won?
 Absentee voters in Pennsylvania were given six days, not nine, to fix potential problems with their ballots.
 It had nothing to do with demonstrating fraud in any form.

-We’ve been over this repeatedly by now, but Trump’s claim that he would only lose in the event of fraud was a defensive one, meant either to offer a path for challenging a close result or for explaining away a not-very-close one.
-There’s a school of thought holding that Trump would not have attempted to overturn the results of the election had it been less close in several states; that school of thought is hard to reconcile with his post-2016 effort to suggest that his nearly-3-million-vote popular-vote loss that year was itself somehow a function of fraud.
+We’ve been over this repeatedly by now, but Trump’s claim that he would lose only in the event of fraud was a defensive one, meant either to offer a path for challenging a close result or to explain away a not-very-close one.
+There’s a school of thought holding that Trump would not have attempted to overturn the results of the election had it been less close in several states; that school of thought is hard to reconcile with his post-2016 effort to suggest that his nearly 3 million-vote popular-vote loss that year was itself somehow a function of fraud.

-His claim that the coronavirus would fade as an issue after the election was itself just an effort to neutralize an issue which was far from a political strength.
+His claim that the coronavirus would fade as an issue after the election was itself just an effort to neutralize an issue that was far from a political strength.

 At a rally on Nov.
 1, for example, he insisted that precautions being taken by states with Democratic governors were simply meant to hurt the economy or make him look bad.